- These Bath & Body Works Candles Smell Luxurious AF - December 2, 2021

-I don’t subscribe to the whole “new year, new me” b.s. however, for the sake of creating the life that I imagine for myself, I’ve began making small changes that have been positively impacting every area of my life thus far.
-Just a few short weeks ago, I felt like my life was in shambles, I was losing control of everything and I overall just had a negative outlook on life period.
+I don’t subscribe to the whole “new year, new me” b.s.
+However, for the sake of creating the life that I imagine for myself, I’ve begun making small changes that have been positively impacting every area of my life thus far.
+Just a few short weeks ago, I felt like my life was in shambles, I was losing control of everything, and I had a negative outlook on life period.

 I’ve decided that kind of life isn’t for me and here are a few things I’m doing to take back control.

-I am NOT a morning person but waking up just a little bit earlier is a game changer.
-Especially on days I work, waking up a little earlier allows me to take care of me before heading off to work and I don’t feel frantic nor groggy during my commute.
+I am NOT a morning person but waking up just a little bit earlier is a game-changer.
+An early start allows me to take care of ME before starting work.
+Whether you freelance or work 9-5, it makes the transition into work mode smooth af.

-It’s in human nature to not want to disappoint others but when it comes down to it, you can’t help others if you can’t help yourself.
-Say no to extra work being thrown at you, turn down invites, cancel plans—do whatever you need to fuel yourself.
+Most reasonable people hate disappointing others, but when it comes down to it, you can’t help others if you can’t help yourself.
+Say no to extra work thrown at you, turn down invites, cancel plans—do whatever you need to fuel yourself.

 Random fact: I started journaling when I was younger because of Moesha.
-Nowadays I keep a journal because it’s a great way to express yourself and to track your overall progress in life.
+Nowadays, I keep a journal because it’s a great way to express yourself and to track your overall progress in life.
 You’ll look back and say to yourself “damn girl–look what you overcame.”
 I.e., me thinking I was going to be stuck working retail.

 CLICK TO READ LATER: Why I Decided To Keep A Prayer Journal and Why You Should Too

-Bad sleep or no sleep at all can make you feel like sh*t all day.
-Do whatever ever you need to do to get a full nights rest.
-For me, as of late it’s been listening to a white noise app, sleeping masks and putting my devices down at a designated time.
+Lousy sleep or no sleep at all can make you feel like sh*t all day.
+Do whatever ever you need to do to get a full night’s rest.
+For me, as of late, it’s been listening to a white noise app, sleeping eye masks and putting my devices down at a designated time.

-This one I’m still working on, to tell the truth.
-I know when I don’t eat properly or at all I get hangry.
+This one I’m still working on.
+I know when I don’t eat correctly or at all, I get hangry.
 When I get hangry I can’t function–work doesn’t get done, people get yelled at.
 Just do everyone a favor and have breakfast in the morning.

-Take out your outfit, pack your purse/bag, pack lunch/breakfast/snacks, schedule your day in your planner—do anything that needs to be done to have a stress free day tomorrow.
+Take out your outfit, pack your purse, pack lunch/breakfast/snacks, schedule your day in your planner—do anything that needs to be done to have a stress free day tomorrow.
 If you’re looking for a new planner, try this Law of Attraction planner from Freedom Mastery.
 There a lot of useful productivity and goal checking stuff that you may need inside.

 We’re all old enough to know the many benefits of water and why we should drink it.
-Do yourself a favor—drink your 8 glasses a day and stop complaining.
+Do yourself a favor—drink your eight glasses a day and stop complaining.

 CLICK TO READ LATER: 9 Easy Ways To Save Money On A Tight Budget